LeoColomb/generator-latex/README.md

 On Windows, it is mandatory to add the folder `C:\\...\MiKteX X.X\miktex\bin` to the `PATH`, otherwise the command will not be available.

+Latex code sample to insert a glossary entry:
 ```
 \gls{computer}
 ```